Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 Take a beautiful walk through the rice Hapao rice terraces and take a bath in the Bogyah hot springs at the end of it.

-The walk is very scenic and this was probably one of my favourite adventures in Banaue as we got surprised by rain and thunderstorm which added to the fun of the slippery narrow track right through the rice fields.
+The walk is very scenic and this was probably one of my favourite adventures in Banaue as we got surprised by rain and thunderstorms which added to the fun of the slippery narrow track right through the rice fields.
 Entrance to the hot springs is free.

 Banaue Rice Terraces

-The 2000-year-old rice terraces you probably came here for, also commonly referred to as the “Eighth Wonder of the World” however they are unfortunately not as well-maintained anymore.
+The 2000-year-old rice terraces you probably came here for, are also commonly referred to as the “Eighth Wonder of the World” however they are unfortunately not as well-maintained anymore.

 Tam-an Village